jvmartins/rtc-socketio-benchmarking/README.md

 Results are shown in Bar charts for:
 - Time vs Technology analysis of each interaction
-- For each technology: (Coming up soon)
+- For each technology: (Coming up)
   - Time vs Connection (Bluetooth and Local Wi-Fi)
   - Time vs Device